seanfenelon/Project-3/README.md

 ## Victories and Key Learnings

 - Successful version control through Git.
 - Collaborating on a full-stack application with a team of four.
-During daily standups, we discussed each others work, planned for the day and at times requested help from team members who may have worked on similar elements combining indivudal and
+During daily standups, we discussed each others work, planned for the day and at times requested help from team members who may have worked on similar elements combining indivudal and pair programming.
+- Learned Bootstrap and became more adept and reading documentation.

 ## Artworks